Publication: January 10, 2017

 “Nothing changes, Vasya.
 Things are, or they are not.
 Magic is forgetting that something ever was other than as you willed it.”

-If you’re on the fence about reading this break out novel, I will scream at you to read it.
+If you’re on the fence about reading this breakout novel, I will scream at you to read it.
 I know, some of us (me) hate reading many of the smash out books but this book has changed how I judge fantasies.
-This is my first book by Katherine Arden and it will not be my last.
+This is my first book by Katherine Arden, and it will not be my last.
 I am so incredibly impressed with this book.
-The characters were beautiful and complex in the best kind of way.
+The characters were beautiful and intricate in the best kind of way.
 I was in awe at everything that was captured.

 This novel is beautifully written and well developed.
 It will be one I will reread many times.